 2. Employee referral forms

-To boost your employee referrals, make sure they know about any program incentives (i.e., gift cards, cash back, points) and know where to find the forms.
-You can also try applying some behavioral design to your forms to motivate employees to share within their network.
+Your employees know your business better than any advertisement can explain — so their networks are worth tapping.
+To boost your employee referrals, make sure they know about any program incentives (gift cards, cash back, points) and know where to find the forms.
+You can also apply behavioral design to your forms to motivate employees to share within their network.

 3. Referral postcards